1 Example programs

 Constructs an image that draws the given string, using a complete font specification.

 The face and the family combine to give the complete typeface.
 If face is available on the system, it is used, but if not then a default typeface based on the family is chosen.
-The style controls if the face is italic or not (on Windows and Mac OS X, 'slant and 'italic are the same), the weight controls if it is boldface (or light), and underline? determines if the face is underlined.
+The style controls if the face is italic or not (on Windows and Mac OS, 'slant and 'italic are the same), the weight controls if it is boldface (or light), and underline? determines if the face is underlined.
 For more details on these arguments, see font%, which ultimately is what this code uses to draw the font.

 Examples: